mimecorg/bc-css-framework/README.md

 By default, there are five **breakpoints** for creating responsive layouts: sm, md, lg, xl and 2xl.
 You can apply certain CSS rules to all sizes up to a specific breakpoint by using the `media-breakpoint-max( $name )` mixin.
 Although the breakpoint sizes are defined in pixels, the mixin ensures that they are adjusted according to the font size settings in the browsers and the font size multiplier.

-The `container( $min-breakpoint, $max-breakpoint, $padding )` mixin can be used to create a responsive, horizontally centered and padded **container**.
+The `container( $min-breakpoint, $max-breakpoint, $padding, $sidebar-width, $min-sidebar-breakpoint )` mixin can be used to create a responsive, horizontally centered and padded **container**.
 It has full width until the specified minimum breakpoint, then it adjusts to the current breakpoint until it reaches the maximum size.
+All parameters are optional.
 For example:

 ```scss
 .container {
   @include container( lg, $padding: $sp-4 );
 }
 ```

+The container can also take into account a sidebar with the given width (it should be specified in `rem` units using the `sp()` function); optionally, the sidebar can be only visible from the specified minimum breakpoint.

 ### Accessibility